MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/power-platform-admin-center.md

 You can use the Power Platform admin center to update your Power Apps portal solution.

-1. Open your portal to the **Manage** page<!--Edit okay?
-I wasn't sure what this meant.--> by using one of the methods explained earlier in this article.
+1. Select **Manage** to manage your portal by using one of the methods explained earlier in this article.

 1. In the left pane, select **Manage Dynamics 365 Instance**.